sosroInSpace/website_prelaunch_checklist/README.md

 # notes_app
-Web app general notes.
+Website Prelaunch Checklist general notes.

 TO DO:
-1. Themes
-2. Text Edit functionality (bold underline etc)
-3. Share Note Button - click to email the note out
-4. typed URLs become Hyperlinks and go out to webpage 5.
-6.
-7.
-8.
+1. submit lists to google sheet

 ..
 387. Add User Accounts and save notes to database